steepale/20210826_pass1a-original_steep/README.md

 This repo serves as a demonstration  of processing metabolomics datasets, or simply of data in general.

 ## Folders
--colors: 2 RGB files with craft color schemes--superior to R or RColorBrewer for heatmap visualization (author: Jun Li)
+- colors: 2 RGB files with craft color schemes--superior to R or RColorBrewer for heatmap visualization (author: Jun Li)
 -docs: relevant documents to aid scripted analyses (usually excel scripts)
 -functions: functions loaded into scripts for functionally programming
 -lit: relevant literature to analyses